Kernix13/beginner-git-commands/README.md

 git diff upstream/main
 ```

 The 1st command is necessary for the clone to fetch the files, the 4th is optional.
 Use #2 & #3 with caution - read up on them.
+The commands above are from freeCodeCamp docs.

 **NOTE**: `git fetch upstream` is used to fetch all objects from the remote repo that don’t currently reside in the local working directory.
-You'll also often see`git fetch origin`.
+You'll also often see`git fetch origin`. `git diff upstream` checks for a difference between a branch and its upstream source.

 Finally: